Argozilla/Pasta/README.md

 ### A message from the creator

-Hi, I am MethodFarkle, you can call me Barkle.
+Hi, I am SomnusLux, you can call me Somnus.
 I created this web browser because I thought it would be good for the rest of the YMSH.
 And possibly other people out there, I hope you put this to good use.
+And we have not yet made Pasta plug-in compatible, so plug-ins like Java won't work.
+In Pasta's lifetime we will do our best to find out a way to use Java within Pasta.

 ### Support